-Baniyas And Sharjah Self-Defence Crowned Champions Of Second Edition Of Khaled Bin Mohamed Bin Zayed Jiu-Jitsu Championship
+Baniyas and Sharjah Self-Defence crowned champions of second edition of Khaled bin Mohamed bin Zayed Jiu-Jitsu Championship

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) The second edition of the Khaled bin Mohamed bin Zayed Jiu-Jitsu Championship concluded on Sunday at Mubadala Arena in Zayed Sports City, Abu Dhabi, with Baniyas Jiu-Jitsu Club crowned champions in the Gi category and Sharjah Self-Defence Sports Club taking the No-Gi title.
+(MENAFN- Action PR) Abu Dhabi, October 12, 2025: The second edition of the Khaled bin Mohamed bin Zayed Jiu-Jitsu Championship concluded on Sunday at Mubadala Arena in Zayed Sports City, Abu Dhabi, with Baniyas Jiu-Jitsu Club crowned champions in the Gi category and Sharjah Self-Defence Sports Club taking the No-Gi title.

+The three-day final round wrapped up an exceptional season with record participation from more than 2,500 athletes competing across the Under-12, Under-14, Under-16, Under-18, Adults, and Masters divisions, reaffirming the championship’s position as one of the UAE’s most competitive and community-focused sporting events.

+Baniyas Jiu-Jitsu Club was named Best Academy – Gi (Season 2025), followed by Al Jazira Jiu-Jitsu Club in second place and Al Ain Jiu-Jitsu Club in third.
+In the No-Gi division, Sharjah Self-Defence Sports Club claimed first place, with Al Ain Jiu-Jitsu Club and M.O.D UAE finishing second and third respectively.

 Legal Disclaimer: